bodhi-project/spirit-and-nature/content/sandplay-traditions-in-auroville.md

 cover: /content-assets/sandplay/banner.jpg
 category: Articles
 date: 2018-01-01
-abstract: An Overview by Heidi Watts — an extract from the book "Glimpses of Wonder" — Aikya's world game represents an unbroken tradition of sandbox activity for children in Auroville.
+abstract: An Overview by Heidi Watts — an extract from the book "Glimpses of Wonder" — the world game has been an unbroken tradition of sandbox activity for children in Auroville.
 variant: none
 tags:
     - say hi
 ---

+# Sandplay Traditions in Auroville

-# An Overview by Heidi Watts
+_— An overview by Heidi Watts_

 When Aikya told me she was working with World Game, I was delighted, as I believe the ‘sandboxes’ as they are commonly called, represent a special, if not unique contribution to the educational opportunities available for children – or adults – in Auroville.